MOSEK/mosek.rust/doc/source/consts.rst

 ``const MSK_RES_ERR_PLATFORM_NOT_LICENSED               : i32 = 1019``
     A requested license feature is not available for the required platform.
 ``const MSK_RES_ERR_POSTSOLVE                           : i32 = 1580``
     An error occurred during the postsolve.
-Please contact |mosek| support.
 ``const MSK_RES_ERR_PRO_ITEM                            : i32 = 1281``
     An invalid problem item is used.
 ``const MSK_RES_ERR_PROB_LICENSE                        : i32 = 1006``
     The software is not licensed to solve the problem.
 ``const MSK_RES_ERR_QCON_SUBI_TOO_LARGE                 : i32 = 1409``
-    Invalid value in ``qcsubi``.
+    Invalid value in qcsubi.
 ``const MSK_RES_ERR_QCON_SUBI_TOO_SMALL                 : i32 = 1408``
-    Invalid value in ``qcsubi``.
+    Invalid value in qcsubi.
 ``const MSK_RES_ERR_QCON_UPPER_TRIANGLE                 : i32 = 1417``

-    An element in the upper triangle of a :math:`Q^k` is specified.
-Only elements in the lower triangle should be specified.
+    An element in the upper triangle of the quadratic term in a constraint.
 ``const MSK_RES_ERR_QOBJ_UPPER_TRIANGLE                 : i32 = 1415``
-    An element in the upper triangle of :math:`Q^o` is specified.
-Only elements in the lower triangle should be specified.
+    An element in the upper triangle of the quadratic term in the objective is specified.
 ``const MSK_RES_ERR_READ_FORMAT                         : i32 = 1090``
     The specified format cannot be read.
 ``const MSK_RES_ERR_READ_LP_MISSING_END_TAG             : i32 = 1159``